edenaion/EZ-CorridorKey/README.md

 **Windows (Recommended)**

 Use (https://github.com/Grainory/Excutable-for-EZ-CorridorKey) for a simplified, one-click setup with UI, dependencies, and all AI models.
-1. Clone or download this repository.
+1. download released installer file at https://github.com/Grainory/Excutable-for-EZ-CorridorKey/releases/tag/1.0.0
 2. run the installer by Double click 'EZ-CorridorKey-Installer.exe'

 **One-Click Install (Windows / macOS / Linux):**